Sickfires94/Pharmacy-warehouse-management-system/README.md

 # Pharmacy-warehouse-management-system
-This was my final project for the Data Structures course in my 3rd Semester
+This is my project using Data Structures concepts